 The Chair of Trustees and the Chair of the Resources Committee review the reports monthly with the Trust Business Manager and agree any actions necessary.

-The Risk Assessments are reviewed in each school by the Headteacher and the Executive Headteacher reports changes to Trustees on an exception basis.
+The Risk Assessments are reviewed in each school by the CEO who reports changes to Trustees on an exception basis.